NTR district

 NTR district is a district in coastal Andhra Region in the Indian state of Andhra Pradesh.
 The district headquarters is located at Vijayawada.
 The district is named after former Chief Minister of Andhra Pradesh N. T. Rama Rao.
-The district shares boundaries with Guntur, Palnadu, Krishna, Eluru, Khammam and Suryapet districts.
+The district shares boundaries with Guntur, Palnadu, Krishna, Eluru of Andhra Pradesh.
+Khammam and Suryapet districts of Telangana also share border with this district.